Jgorf/pyGame/README.md

 ## How to Install/Run Project

-There are two ways to get up and running with `pyWordle`:

 ### Option 1: Download the Pre-built Executable

-The simplest way to start playing `pyWordle` is to download the pre-built executable file.
+&nbsp;&nbsp;The simplest way to start playing `pyWordle` is to download the pre-built executable file.
 This option does not require Python or any additional libraries.

 1. **Download the .exe File**:
    - Visit the [GitHub repository for pyWordle](https://github.com/Jgorf/pyWordle) and press the code button.